HL7/US-Core/source/pages/future-of-us-core.md

 ---
-title: General Guidance
+title: Future of US Core
 layout: default
-active: terminology
 ---

 This section outlines the approach to adding new content to US Core.